varshakr1298/Counting-Objects-from-an-Image/README.md

-# ObjectDetection
+# Counting Objects from an Image
-Object Detection using OpenCV
+Counting Objects from an Image using OpenCV